derrekyoung/appd-sampleapp-angular2/README.md

 export class AppRoutingModule {
   vpView: any;

-  // APPD: Subscribe to the Router URL changes. constructor(public router:Router) {
+  // Subscribe to the Router URL changes. constructor(public router:Router) {
       this.router.events.subscribe((event:Event) => {
               if (event instanceof NavigationEnd) {